cmu-is-projects/ferry/README.md

 Use Case Ideas

 Note: Demo app can initially function with RoR and Postgres.
+Instantiate the command line tool for ferry ...
+  - Init the project with ferry rake namespace (ferry.rake)
+  - Run the tasks containing the methods we write in ferry

 Manipulation Use Cases
   - CRUD for Columns